VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/models.md

 ### Queries

-Introduced in [1.10.0](/anomaly-detection/changelog#1100), as a part to support multi-model configs, `queries` arg is meant to define [queries from VmReader](https://docs.victoriametrics.com/anomaly-detection/components/reader/?highlight=queries#config-parameters) it should be run on particular model should be run on (meaning, all the series returned by each of these queries will be used in such model for fitting and inferencing).
+Introduced in [1.10.0](/anomaly-detection/changelog#1100), as a part to support multi-model configs, `queries` arg is meant to define [queries from VmReader](https://docs.victoriametrics.com/anomaly-detection/components/reader/?highlight=queries#config-parameters) particular model should be run on (meaning, all the series returned by each of these queries will be used in such model for fitting and inferencing).

 `queries` arg is supported for all [the built-in](/anomaly-detection/components/models/#built-in-models) (as well as for [custom](/anomaly-detection/components/models/#custom-model-guide)) models.